MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Move-CsUser.md

 ### -HostedMigrationOverrideUrl

-The hosted migration service is the service in Office 365 that performs user moves.
+The hosted migration service is the service in Microsoft 365 that performs user moves.
 By default, there is no need to specify a value for this parameter, as long as the hosting provider has its AutoDiscover URL properly configured and you are using an admin account the ends in .onmicrosoft.com.
 If you are using a user account from on-premises that synchronized to the cloud, you must specify this parameter.
 See [Required administrative credentials](/skypeforbusiness/hybrid/move-users-between-on-premises-and-cloud#required-administrative-credentials).

 ```yaml
 Type: String